ray-project/ray/doc/source/serve/advanced-guides/grpc-guide.md

 (send-serve-grpc-proxy-request)=
 ## Send gRPC Requests to Serve deployments
 Sending a gRPC request to a Serve deployment is similar to sending a gRPC request to any other gRPC server.
-You would create a gRPC channel and stub, then call the method on the stub with the appropriate input.
+You would create a gRPC channel and stub, then call the RPC method on the stub with the appropriate input.
 The output will be the protobuf object returned from your Serve application.

 Sending a gRPC request:
 ```{literalinclude} ../doc_code/grpc_proxy/grpc_guide.py